 information on early life for 85% of the rock record.
 Starting 600 to

 800 million years ago, there was, however, a prominent decline in the

 abundance of stromatolites that has been attributed various processes,

 ranging from the evolution of competing organisms to changes in ocean

-A major goal of the RIBS project is to investigate the role of microbes in stromatolite formation in open marine environments equivalent to those of many Precambrian platforms.
+A major goal of the RIBS project has been to investigate the role of microbes in stromatolite formation in open marine environments equivalent to those of many Precambrian platforms.
 We have assembled a team of researchers with diverse backgrounds and expertise (see Team).
 Our multidisciplinary approach integrates detailed microbiological and geological analyses in field (see Field studies) and lab-based studies (see Lab investigations), using novel and innovative techniques (see Publications).
-Additional studies involve comparisons between stromatolites forming in open marine system (e.g. Highborne Cay) and other microbial deposits forming in more restricted environments (see Storr's Lake, Little Darby Cay salt ponds).
+Additional studies involve comparisons between stromatolites forming in open marine system (e.g. Highborne Cay, Little Darby Cay) and other microbial deposits forming in more restricted environments (Storr's Lake, Little Darby Cay salt ponds).

 FUNDED IN PART BY THE NATIONAL SCIENCE FOUNDATION AND NASA

 Design by Paola L.Gutierrez - email@example.com - Duquesne University.
 June 2003.
 Last updated November 27, 2007